sukumarfineartphoto-hash/TAE-RECON6/README.md

 ### Other optional flags:
 - --gnn-output	# Outputs atom, bond and graph attributes for a Graph Neural Network;
 - --no-return	# Writes output a single molecule at a time (useful for large databases);
-- --log-file	# Produces silent run and logs messages instead (useful for large databases)
+- --log-file	# Produces silent run and logs messages instead (useful for large databases);
+- --error-log	# error logging of any missing atom types or poorly typed atoms.
+This is important information for the user, as it relates to the quality of atom typing and potential accuracy of ML models developed using these descriptors for a given dataset.

 The bond-length table is read automatically from `<data-dir>/bond`;
 pass `--bond-file` only if you need to override that location.